mrgnhnt96/revali/doc-site/docs/revali-basics/endpoints-part-1.md

 ## Dependencies

-This endpoint wouldn't be very useful at this point since nothing is happening in any of the methods.
+This endpoint wouldn't be very useful at this point, since nothing is happening in any of the methods.
 Let's fix that by importing a class to do some work for us.

 ### Create Your Delegate